County Westmeath: Local government and politics

+The island of Ireland, showing location of County Westmeath.

 The head office of Westmeath County Council is located in Mullingar.
 There are currently 20 councillors.
 The three local electoral areas of Westmeath are Athlone (7 seats), Mullingar–Coole (7 seats) and Mullingar–Kilbeggan (6 seats).
 The Local Government (Ireland) Act 1898 provided the framework for the establishment of County Councils throughout Ireland.
 The first meeting of Westmeath County Council was held on 22 April 1899.

 Westmeath's population growth has been stronger than the national average.
 After the Great Famine, the population of Westmeath declined dramatically.
 It stabilised in the middle of the 20th century, and has continued to grow.
 Westmeath's proximity to Dublin, with good motorway facilities and frequent rail service, has made commuting popular.

 County Westmeath's population fell in the century following the Great Famine, with many leaving for better opportunities in America.

 The largest town in the county is Athlone, followed by Mullingar.
 Westmeath is the largest county by population in the Irish Midlands.
 Important commercial and marketing centres include Moate, Kilbeggan, Kinnegad, Ballinahown, Delvin, Rochfortbridge, Killucan and Castlepollard.
 According to the 2011 census, 51.9% of Westmeath households have at least one member reporting an ability in Irish.

 Westmeath is one of the few counties in Ireland where some census records from 1841 are still available.
 Some of the records of that census have been digitised and maintained by the National Archives of Ireland.

 As of the 2022 census, Westmeath had a population of 95,840, consisting of 47,522 males and 48,318 females.
 The Central Statistics Office also said that despite the overall increase in population, the rural population had still fallen (2016 census).